Bonitasoft-Community/rest-api-sql-data-source/README.md

 ### Configure REST API authorization

-- Only if you are deploying the REST API extension in the Tomcat embedded in Bonita BPM Studio:
+- Only if you are deploying the REST API extension in the Tomcat embedded in Bonita Studio:
   - Go in `<Bonita_Studio_Path>/workspace/tomcat/setup`
   - Edit `database.properties` file
-  - Set the `h2.database` property with the full path to the `h2_database` folder located in `<Bonita_Studio_Path>/workspace/default` folder (replace the existing `../h2_database` default value).
+  - Set the `h2.database` property with the full path to the `h2_database` folder located in `<Bonita_Studio_Path>/workspace/<repository name>` folder (replace the existing `../h2_database` default value).
-  - If you are using Mac or Linux, make sure that setup.sh is executable: `chmod u+x setup.sh`.
+  - If you are using Mac or Linux, make sure that `setup.sh` located in `<Bonita_Studio_Path>/workspace/tomcat/setup` is executable: `chmod u+x setup.sh`.
+  - Make sure that the Studio is running.
 - Run the setup tool to retrieve the configuration: `setup.bat pull` (Windows), `setup.sh pull` (Mac, Linux).
 - Edit `custom-permissions-mapping.properties` file located in `tenants/1/tenant_portal` directory.
-When you pull the configuration with the "setup" tool, `tenants` folder is located in `setup/platform_conf_current`.
+When you pull the configuration with the "setup" tool, `tenants` folder is located in `setup/platform_conf/current`.
 - Add a the following permission on a new line at the end of the file: `profile|User=[demoPermission]`
 - Run the setup tool to apply the configuration changes: `setup.bat push` (Windows), `setup.sh push` (Mac, Linux).